sa6mwa/logport/README.md

 # logport

-`logport` defines a small logging port in Go and provides adapters for popular logging back ends so that applications can depend on a single interface while remaining free to swap concrete loggers.
+`logport` defines a flexible logging port in Go and provides adapters for popular logging back ends so that applications can depend on a single capability-rich interface while remaining free to swap concrete loggers.

 ## Highlights

 - Uniform interface with structured logging support via `With`, `WithGroup`, and full `slog.Handler` compliance (including direct acceptance of `slog.Attr` arguments like `logger.Info("msg", slog.String("key", "value"))`).
+- Convenience `*f` helpers (`Debugf`, `Infof`, etc.) when you want printf-style messages—handy for quick logs, though key/value logging remains the allocation-free option for hot paths.
 - Level-aware helpers: `Trace`, `Debug`, `Info`, `Warn`, `Error`, `Fatal`, and `Panic` plus chaining through `LogLevel` to create derived loggers.
 - New log levels include: